EmpireDrop Review

 - Live Raindrop: shared community pool, gates on €250 wagered in the prior 7 days plus KYC Tier 2.

 The Live Raindrop gate is interesting from an engagement-design standpoint, €250 in seven days is a meaningful weekly minimum to sustain "free" pool eligibility.
-From personal experience watching how mystery box platforms tune retention, that number is calibrated to either pull volume forward from spread-out users or politely exclude tire-kickers.
+Judging by how mystery box platforms tune retention, that number is calibrated to either pull volume forward from spread-out users or politely exclude tire-kickers.
 Either way.

 Provably fair: not on this platform